 Sensing something was expected of me, I drew it from its sheath.
 The faint ring of leather and metal seemed a whisper of its name: Saicere.
 It felt light in my hand.
 The blade was flawless.
 I slid it back into its sheath and the sound was different.
 It sounded like the breaking of a line.
 It said: Caesura.

 Shehyn opened the inner door, and we left as we came.
 Silently and with respect.

 IMPORTANT, READ THIS: This is the exclusive officially licensed Caesura from "The Kingkiller Chronicle" All swords come with a certificate of authenticity personally autographed by Patrick Rothfuss.
-This is first edition is 5000 pieces and each item will be engraved with the edition number.
-If you purchase now you are purchasing a PREORDER your card will be charged at the time of order to hold your place and the item will ship as soon as it comes in.
-If you move please remember to update your address.
-Currently Caesura is scheduled to ship in late Summer 2017.
+This is the first edition is 5000 pieces and each item will be engraved with the edition number.
+CAESURA IS IN STOCK FOR IMMEDIATE SHIPMENT.

 This item is not a toy.
 Please keep out of the reach of children.

 International customers please review our page on international orders before making a purchase.